ROBOT-IS-CHILL/robot-is-chill/Privacy Policy.md

 - any **User Content**
 - your Discord User Identifier, profile picture, and username
 - the date and time of the last command ran on a per-server basis
+- the content of any command run via the **Project**
+- any other data that is strictly required for the functionality of the **Project**

 ## 5. Data Removal